Przemyslaw2077/animalShelter/README.md

 and selected animal will disappear from the main page.

 ### Adding new animal
-here you must enter or select information about animal that you want to add, and click create button.
+Here you must enter or select information about animal that you want to add, and click create button.
 After that new animal will appear on the main page.

 ### Adding new animal adopter